pearcej/cpp4python/_sources/Exception_Handling/ExceptionHandling.rst

 The code below should be run inside of a folder, and can be used to open files.
 Ideally one of the files should be called "file.txt".
-The program will prompt the user for a filename, and can catch if that file does not exist, or the default "file.txt" does not exist.
+The program will prompt the user for a filename and can catch if that file does not exist or the default "file.txt" does not exist.
 This is another useful application for Error handling.

 ::